pierrce/pierrce.github.io/index.md

 ### Music

 I love to play and listen to music.
-My tastes in music is very broad, but generally I listen to alternative rock, soft electronica, and new-age jazz.
+My tastes in music are very broad, but generally I listen to alternative rock, soft electronica, and new-age jazz.
 When I play music, it also ranges from metal and rock, to jazz and folk.
 Below you can find some of the albums I enjoy most and some general thoughts on them.
 I will eventually turn this into its own page since I have a lot to say about certain albums and songs.

 | Album   | Artist | Brief Thoughts
 | ------------- |:-------------|:-------------